Save 15% on Bliss for a limited time only! Shop Now

 When purchasing a bike, the options can sometimes be overwhelming.
 Generally, as a triathlete, the salesperson at your local bike shop will point you in the direction of either a road bike or triathlon bike.
 There are a few key differences between the two:

 With any road bike, whether it is a model made for long-distance comfort or aerodynamics and speed, aerodynamic clip-on bars can be added to benefit triathletes.
-Bikes like the Envie Advanced Tri give the rider position options that will allow her to rest certain muscle groups on the bike, create an aerodynamic line with her body and still be versatile enough to be her every-day road bike.
+Aero bars give the rider position options that will allow her to rest certain muscle groups on the bike and create an aerodynamic line with her body.

-Triathlon bikes are made specifically for performance while racing and training for triathlons.
+Triathlon bikes, like the Avow Advanced Pro are made specifically for performance while racing and training for triathlons.
 These bikes have aerodynamic tube shaping, aerodynamic handle bars and wheels, specific geometry to get the rider in a position that will allow key muscle groups to rest and aerodynamic nutrition and water compartments.

 What Are Your Race Goals?

 You will determine which bike is right for you and how you will fit your bike based on your race goals.
 A beginner sprint triathlete whose sights are set on finishing the race will likely have a different bike and setup than an athlete training to qualify for Ironman World Championships.